Endometrial Hyperplasia

 Endometrial hyperplasia without atypia

 These types of endometrial hyperplasia are not likely to become cancer.
-They involve an overgrowth of normal endometrial cells that may go away with time or may be treated with hormones.
+They involve an overgrowth of normal endometrial cells that may go away with time or be treated with hormones.

 Atypical endometrial hyperplasia

-Symptoms of endometrial hyperplasia include any of the following:
+Symptoms of endometrial hyperplasia can include:

 • Bleeding between periods